-The purpose of producing an annual set of Accounts for Agriculture, disseminated in the 'Output, Input & Income in Agriculture' release, is to evaluate the performance of the agricultural sector during the reference period.
+The purpose of producing an annual set of Accounts for Agriculture, disseminated in the Output, Input & Income in Agriculture release, is to evaluate the performance of the agricultural sector during the reference period.
 This is done by estimating important economic indicators such as Gross Output, Intermediate Consumption, Gross and Net Value Added, Depreciation, Compensation of Employees and, ultimately, Net Operating Surplus which is a measure of farm income.

-While no survey is conducted specifically for the purposes of compiling the EAAs, a large amount of data collected by the CSO for other purposes is used, e.g. price data from Agricultural Prices surveys, CPI and WPI data etc.
+While no survey is conducted specifically for the purposes of compiling the EAAs, a large amount of data collected by the CSO for other purposes is used, e.g. price data from Agricultural Prices surveys as well as data from the Census of Agriculture.

-Information on the volumes of major output and input items, e.g. livestock slaughterings, trade, fertilisers, feeding stuffs, pesticides and other items are sourced from DAFM and other providers (see 3.3 above).
+Information on the volumes of major output and input items, e.g. livestock slaughterings, trade, fertilisers, feedingstuffs, pesticides and other items are sourced from DAFM and other providers (see 3.3 above).
 The value estimates are derived by using price data mainly obtained from API together with other sources.
-For some items, e.g. Cereals, Vegetables & Fruits, the estimated value of commercial sales is provided by DAFM directly.
+For some items, e.g. Cereals, Vegetables and Fruits, the estimated value of commercial sales is provided by DAFM directly.

-The data on average expenditure per farm on other items of Intermediate Consumption such as Energy & Lubricants, Maintenance & Repairs, Veterinary and other Goods and Services are based on estimates from Teagasc's annual National Farm Survey.
+The data on average expenditure per farm on other items of Intermediate Consumption such as Energy & Lubricants, Maintenance & Repairs, Veterinary and other Goods & Services are based on estimates from Teagasc's annual National Farm Survey (NFS).
 Results from the NFS are grossed to national totals by using the number of farms from the most recent 'Census of Agriculture'.